tonybeckett/TitaniumBlocksSwingUI/README.md

 # TitaniumBlocksSwingUI
-Java library to provide swing ui for the titaniumblocks ui gauges.
+Java library to provide swing interface for the titaniumblocks ui gauges.